james-knott-iw/spring-boot-psql-in-docker/README.md

 # spring-boot-psql-in-docker

 This repository contains the code and instructions for a demonstration on how to containerise a Spring Boot application, Postgres Database and Pgadmin.
-With each application in 3 seperate containers.
+With each application in 3 separate containers.

 ## System Requirements